UW-INFO442-WI23/pollerbears/deliverables/deliverables/testing.md

 # Testing Protocol

 This document outlines testing protocol for Polar, including known bugs and workarounds.
-The features we have outlined testing protocol for are voting for each bill, commenting, filtering, app navigation, Profile, and About page.
+The features we have outlined testing protocol for are voting for each bill, commenting, filtering, app navigation, Profile which includes sample credentials for signing in, and About page.

 ## Voting
 * If user is not signed in, clicking the voting buttons should result in no changes.